 Since all of Rhode Island's LEAs are currently open for at least hybrid instruction and most are open for full in-person learning already, RIDE anticipates LEAs will need lower levels of health- and safety- specific support during this summer and next school year.
-RIDE will continue to revise written guidance in accordance with updated CDC guidelines.
+RIDE, in collaboration with RIDOH, has recently revised its health and safety guidance for schools, and will continue to revise written guidance in accordance with updated CDC guidelines.